 RUBBER GLOVES

-With all the cleaning you’re doing and the yucky stuff you might be touching, a good pair of rubber gloves is a must-have item.
-I like to buy the fanciest looking rubber gloves I can find (it makes cleaning a lot more fun)!
+With all the cleaning you’re doing, and the yucky stuff you might be touching, a good pair of rubber gloves is a must-have.
+I like to buy the fanciest looking rubber gloves I can find (it makes cleaning much more fun)!

 ALL PURPOSE CLEANER

-Choose a good multi-surface all-purpose cleaner to put in your bucket.
+Choose an excellent multi-surface, all-purpose cleaner to put in your bucket.
 This is my absolute FAVOURITE cleaner (and the scent is divine)!

 PUMICE STONE

-No, you’re not going to be giving yourself a pedicure.
-A pumice stone is my secret weapon against the hard water residue that often gathers around the rim (and at the bottom) of your toilet bowl.
+No, you won’t be getting a pedicure.
+A pumice stone is my secret weapon against the hard water residue that often gathers around your toilet bowl’s rim (and at the bottom).

 AN OLD TOOTHBRUSH